Provisional Design Patent: Everything You Need to Know

 Should I File a Design Patent, a Provisional Patent, or Both?

 The first thing to consider which type of patent to file, or if you need to file both, is to understand what your invention is intended to do.
 If it is intended to provide a new functional feature that includes a new way of working, provisional patents are ideal in order to protect those functions.
+If your invention involves a new arrangement or ornamental design for an item, however, a design patent application may be the way to go.

 To file for both types of patents, the following is the best way of going through the process: